learn-co-curriculum/greeting-cli/README.md

 Failure/Error: expect($stdout).to receive(:puts).with("Hi!
 I'm HAL, what's your name?"), "Make sure bin/greet has code that can output 'Hi!
 I'm HAL, what's your name?' exactly."
 ```

-The helpful part of this error message can be found at then end, after the `, `.
+The helpful part of this error message can be found at the end, after the `, `.

 ```bash
 "Make sure bin/greet has code that can output 'Hi!
 I'm HAL, what's your name?' exactly."